TEVONPATT/FilmQueryProject/README.md

 ## Film Query Project

-# what is this project about:
+# What this project is about:
 ### The purpose of this project is to illustrate how SQL can be used in combination with Java to collect desired data from a table on a server.

 ### [How it works]